olavoparno/todo-man/README.md

 * A simple and straigthforward TODO manager in order to keep your routine flowing

 ## Online Demo
+* Please open [this link](https://codesandbox.io/s/geru-todo-jp8cc) and refresh the page in order to start up the server.
+The same goes for development purposes
 * Click here to preview -> [Todo Man](https://todoman.netlify.com/)

 ### Setup Development Environment